 Starting with cycling to work

 With the good always comes the bad, so as much as we hope your experiences are positive, remember there are precautions to take to make you’re cycling to work as safe as possible.
-You know how the saying goes, two heads are better than one, so we’ve touched base with our legal advisors Poole Alcock Solicitors to come up with some top tips.
+Here are our five simple recommendations for commuters:

 Not only can a helmet camera provide you with vital evidence in your defence, but it could also be proof against false allegations, and will increase confidence when cycling to work.

 And before joining the traffic on your bike we would also advise you to carefully read through The Highway Code – Rules for Cyclists.
 If you are more of a visual learner check out one of many British Cycling videos about commuting by bike below.

 Cycling in a large city takes some getting used to, and the more you do it, the more you’ll start to recognise certain offenders breaking codes of urban cycling etiquette.
 If you’re nervous or unsure about cycling in the city, don’t worry, your confidence will come with experience.
 Here’s a list of:

 Seven things to avoid when cycling in the city

 For the 10 seconds, this will save you, we honestly wouldn’t bother.
 Traffic lights serve a purpose and cyclists are not exempt from the rule.
 Wait your turn, avoid mowing down a pedestrian and go when it’s green.
 Don’t give cars even more reason to kick off at cyclists.